 There are usually more students in a Montessori class compared to other preschool programs.
 In a Montessori concept, a child learns better when interacting with peers.
 As students interact among themselves in the Montessori classroom, they develop language skills and learn about being part of a community.

 Traditional Classroom sizes vary from one school to the other.
-Some have the low enrollment to maintain small class sizes, while others have larger ones.
+Some have low enrollment to maintain small class sizes, while others have larger ones.

-To summarize this discussion:
+To Summarize this Discussion:

 |Factors||Montessori Education||Traditional Education|